 .addUserMessage("What's the temperature in New York?");You can use annotations to add further information about tools to the JSON schemas:

-@JsonClassDescription - Add a description to a tool class detailing when and how to use that tool.@JsonTypeName - Set the tool name to something other than the simple name of the class converted to snake case.@JsonPropertyDescription - Add a detailed description to a tool parameter.@JsonIgnore - Exclude a public field or getter method from the generated JSON schema for a tool's parameters.@JsonProperty - Include a non-public field or getter method in the generated JSON schema for a tool's parameters.The SDK provides support for the Message Batches API under the client.messages().batches() namespace.
-See the pagination section for how to iterate through batch results.
+@JsonClassDescription - Add a description to a tool class detailing when and how to use that tool.@JsonTypeName - Set the tool name to something other than the simple name of the class converted to snake case.@JsonPropertyDescription - Add a detailed description to a tool parameter.@JsonIgnore - Exclude a public field or getter method from the generated JSON schema for a tool's parameters.@JsonProperty - Include a non-public field or getter method in the generated JSON schema for a tool's parameters.The SDK provides support for Batch processing under the client.messages().batches() namespace.
+See Pagination for how to list and paginate through batches.

-The SDK defines methods that accept files through the MultipartField interface:
+The SDK defines methods that accept files through the MultipartField class:

 import com.anthropic.core.MultipartField;